querkmachine/beeps.website/src/about/furry.md

 ## My main fursona: Ash

 My main [fursona](https://en.wikipedia.org/wiki/Fursona) is named Ash.
-Ash is a former human who was mutated into a fictional alien-hybrid species named [amphimorpho](https://amphimorpho.carrd.co/), after being bitten by one.
-She can shapeshift, though most of the time she is in her four-legged basal form.
+Ash is a former human who was mutated into a fictional alien-hybrid species named amphimorpho, after being bitten by one.
+[More information about Ash is available on her reference sheet.]({{ '/ash/' | url }})

 In August 2023 [I wrote about how Ash came to exist]({{ '/blog/2023-08-27-the-next-generation/' | url }}) and become my fursona.